ArionIII/cert-issuer/README.md

 ## Working with DIDs
 #COM DID = identifiant normalisé par le W3C, pour identifier une entité
-#COM did:ion:EiA_Z6LQILbB2zj_eVrqfQ2xDm4HNqeJUw5Kj2Z7bFOOeQ --> did =prefixe commun. io = méthode (chaque blockchain a sa méthode), le reste = id unique
+ did:ion:EiA_Z6LQILbB2zj_eVrqfQ2xDm4HNqeJUw5Kj2Z7bFOOeQ --> did =prefixe commun. io = méthode (chaque blockchain a sa méthode), le reste = id unique
-#COM Ensuite on résout le DID, on obtient un JSON avec les infos
-To issue and verify a Blockcerts document bound to a DID you need to:
+ Ensuite on résout le DID, on obtient un JSON avec les infos To issue and verify a Blockcerts document bound to a DID you need to:

 - generate a DID document referencing the public key source of the issuing address.
 The verification supports all the DID methods from the [DIF universal resolver](https://uniresolver.io/), but it is recommended you provide your own resolver to the verification library.